-“Oh, baby girl” Jerry exclaimed as he walked over to Jenny and took her hand, “You look so beautiful.”
+“Oh, baby girl,” Jerry exclaimed as he walked over to Jenny and took her hand, “You look stunning.”

 “Come here.”
 Jerry held out his arms to his daughter and the two of them embraced.
 Jerry tenderly kissed Jenny’s forehead and the two of them parted.

-Susannah walked toward Jenny and smiled, happy and sad tears streaming down her face.
+Susannah walked toward Jenny and smiled, bittersweet tears streaming down her face.

 “Thank you, Mom.”

-“I-I knew that eventually you’d grow up and get married but it seems just like yesterday that we had you.”
+“I-I knew that eventually you’d grow up and get married but it seems just like yesterday that you were born.”

 “I know sweetheart, I know.
 From the time you were born your father and I prayed that you would meet a wonderful God-fearing man who would cherish and love you as much as we do, and you did.
 And while I’m a little sad that you’re all grown up I couldn’t—we couldn’t be more happy and grateful that you’re getting married to such an amazing man.”